 By Air: Jammu Airport is well connected to major Indian airports and is just 50 kilometres from Katra.
 Regular taxis and cabs from Jammu to Katra are easily available.

 By Train: Udhampur Railway Station is the nearest railway station, from where taxis to Katra are easily available.

 By Road: Several Jammu & Kashmir State Transport buses, as well as private air-conditioned buses, operate between Jammu and Katra.

-Located 30 km from Katra on the banks of the river Chenab, this historic gurudwara is dedicated to Baba Banda Bahadur, one of the Sikh leaders of Guru Gobind Singh.
+Its location is 30 km from Katra on the banks of the river Chenab, there is a historic gurudwara in devotion to Baba Banda Bahadur, one of the Sikh leaders of Guru Gobind Singh.
 It attracts a large number of Hindu and Sikh devotees, especially during the three-day fair held at Baisakhi.
-The inside of the gurudwara depicts several important Sikh leaders, and houses ashes, weapons, and other relics of the great Baba Banda.
+The inside of the gurudwara depicts several important Sikh leaders, and houses ashes, weapons.
+And other relics of the great Baba Banda as well.

-Dedicated to Bhairav Nath, this temple is only a 2 kilometers walk up from the main shrine.
-The picturesque views from the temple are worth the trek, but if you’re too tired to walk, ponies and even trolley are also available.
-It is believed that a pilgrimage to Vaishno Devi is complete only after paying a visit to this temple.
+Dedicated to Bhairav Nath, this temple is only a 2 kilometres walk up from the main shrine.
+The picturesque views from the temple are worth the trek.
+But it cannot walk out anymore, ponies and even trolleys are also available.
+It is a belief that a pilgrimage to Vaishno Devi is complete only after paying a visit to this temple.